Biggest remaining need for all 32 NFL teams

 Biggest need: Linebacker

-Gaping holes remain at linebacker after the Robert Quinn and Alec Ogletree trades that freed some salary cap space.
+Gaping holes remain at linebacker after the Robert Quinn and Alec Ogletree trades that freed some salary-cap space.
 The only returning starter among four linebackers is Mark Barron.
-The Rams have confidence in backups Matt Longacre, Samson Ebukam and Cory Littleton, and they could find some additional depth with the No. 23 pick in the upcoming draft.
-But the Rams would like to add some accomplished veterans at these positions, as well.
+The Rams have confidence in backups Matt Longacre, Samson Ebukam and Cory Littleton, and they could find some additional depth with the No. 23 pick in the draft.
+But the Rams would like to add some accomplished veterans at these positions as well.
 One option could be Connor Barwin, whom they would like to bring back.
 But even that might not be enough. -- Alden Gonzalez

 San Francisco 49ers